SWIM LEVELS

 INTERMEDIATE LEVEL

-This level is for swimmers who are comfortable holding their breath under the water and swimming short distances in a proper streamline form.
-Swimmers will be taught front and back floating, streamline glide, freestyle and backstroke, efficient kicking skills, and how to roll over from front to back and back to front.
-This class predominantly takes place in the shallow end of the pool.
+This level is for swimmers who can hold their breath underwater and swim short distances in a good streamline.
+We teach front and back floats, streamline glides, freestyle and backstroke basics, strong kicking, and how to roll from front to back and back to front.

 ADVANCED LEVEL

-This level is for swimmers who know how to swim in the shallow end but need confidence swimming in the deep end.
-Swimmers will be taught efficient kicking skills, stroke work, and diving.
-The goal for this level is to get swimmers ready for a local swim team or to increase confidence swimming freestyle and backstroke at any depth.
+This level is for swimmers who are comfortable in the shallow end but need confidence in the deep end.
+We work on strong kicking, stroke technique, and diving.
+The goal is to prepare swimmers for a local team or to build steady freestyle and backstroke skills at any depth.

 SWIM TEAM STROKE WORK

-This level is for swimmers who are on a swim team or adult athletes who need stroke work.
-Swimmer will work on stroke technique for freestyle, backstroke, butterfly, and breaststroke.
-Additional skills include flip turns, starts, IM transitions, bilateral breathing, and diving.
+This level is for swim team members or adult athletes who need stroke work.
+We focus on technique for freestyle, backstroke, butterfly, and breaststroke.
+Swimmers also practice flip turns, starts, IM transitions, bilateral breathing, and diving.